-If your current or ex-spouse dies, you could qualify for 100% of their benefit, including any delayed retirement credits they earned.
+If your current or ex-spouse dies, you could qualify for 100% of their benefit through survivor benefits, including any delayed retirement credits they earned.
 However, you can’t earn those 8% credits by waiting past your own full retirement age to claim.

 7. Stop your benefits if you claimed them too soon.

 If you claim your benefits and then regret it, you need to act fast.
 Social Security lets you withdraw your application if it’s been less than 12 months since you started your benefits.
 You’ll have to repay everything you received, including taxes and Medicare premiums that were withheld.

 Once you’ve reached your full retirement age, you can suspend your benefits to earn 8% delayed retirement credits.
 You’ll be able to restart them for a higher amount whenever you want.
 Social Security will automatically resume your payments once you’re 70.

 Can You Get the Maximum Social Security Benefit?